Josephites (Maryland): Initial struggles and Fr Uncles (1893–1933)

-Among the small founding group of Josephite priests in 1893 was Fr Charles R. Uncles, the first African-American priest ordained on US soil (and the first trained in the United States, though his initial studies were at a seminary in Quebec).
+Among the small founding group of Josephite priests in 1893 was Fr Charles R. Uncles, the first African-American priest ordained on US soil, and the first trained in the United States, though his initial studies were at a seminary in Quebec.

-Fr Uncles would go on to face unremitting opposition both within and outside the order, as ordaining a black priest and placing one were two entirely different matters.
+Fr Uncles faced unremitting opposition both within and outside the order, as ordaining a black priest and placing one were two entirely different matters.
 Racist laypeople, priests, and bishops alike soured the new venture, ensuring that black priests were not welcome in local parishes and communities—stifling Slattery's dreams of a booming black priestly class.
 Instead, black priests like Uncles were relegated to preaching tours in the Deep South, subservient parochial roles, and teaching posts at the Josephite seminary in DC.
 Meanwhile, the white Josephite priests pressed on, expanding their work across the country.

 John Henry Dorsey, SSJ, was ordained in the society on June 21, 1902, becoming just the second black priest ordained in America (after Uncles).
-He would go on to help found the Knights of Peter Claver in 1909 at Most Pure Heart of Mary Catholic Church in Mobile, Alabama.
-He would die tragically, however, in 1923 after being murdered by a student's father.
+He helped found the Knights of Peter Claver in 1909 at Most Pure Heart of Mary Catholic Church in Mobile, Alabama.
+However, in 1923, he was murdered by a student's father.

-Epiphany Apostolic College was opened in 1925 near Newburgh, New York and would serve as the society's minor seminary, educating students through high school and for two years of college studies.
-That same year, the Josephites would help to found Xavier University of Louisiana, then the nations only Black Catholic university.
+Epiphany Apostolic College was opened in 1925 near Newburgh, New York and servedd as the society's minor seminary, educating students through high school and for two years of college studies.
+That same year, the Josephites helped found Xavier University of Louisiana, then the nation's only Black Catholic university.
 Fr Edward Brunner, SSJ served as the institution's first and only priest president.
 The Josephites were elevated to the status of a society of apostolic life of pontifical right in 1932.

-On his part (and mostly due to the unrelenting racism he saw in the US Catholic Church), Slattery would eventually lose hope in the mission, in Catholicism, and in Christianity overall—leaving his post, the priesthood and eventually the faith.
+On his part (and mostly due to the unrelenting racism he saw in the US Catholic Church), Slattery eventually lost hope in the mission, in Catholicism, and in Christianity overall—leaving his post, the priesthood and eventually the faith.
 He then married and became a successful lawyer, leaving his fortune and papers to the New York Public Library upon his death the same year as Dorsey.

 Fr Uncles died an outcast within the order in 1933, frustrated by racist circumstances to the point that he no longer considered himself a Josephite at all.